-• To create a new planned settlement on the brownfield site of the St George's Barracks, North Luffenham when it is vacated by the MOD.
-The new settlement will provide a new community, developed to meet garden village principles, incorporating high quality homes with a mix of size, affordability and choice of ownership and locally accessible work within a well-designed, healthy and sociable community, appropriately supported by community infrastructure and services.
-A distinct settlement which is separate to but complements the historic villages of North Luffenham and Edith Weston and makes the most of local heritage, landscape and biodiversity assets.
+To create a new planned settlement on the brownfield site of St George's Barracks, North Luffenham when it is vacated by the MOD.
+The new settlement will provide a new community, developed to meet Garden Village principles.
+It will incorporate high-quality homes with a mix of size, affordability and choice of ownership and locally accessible work within a well-designed, healthy and sociable community, appropriately supported by community infrastructure and services.
+A distinct settlement which is separate to (but complements) the historic villages of North Luffenham and Edith Weston and makes the most of local heritage, landscape and biodiversity assets.